microweber/microweber/documentation.md

-## Autloader
+## Autoloader

-The autoloader will require the needed classes automatically when you ask for them.
+The autoloader will include the needed classes automatically when you ask for them.

 There is no need to create any class.
 It will be done for you on the fly.